 If your library has never had a retention schedule assigned to it, create the retention properties in the library so the Retention batch process can update the properties of your documents.

 1. In the AODocs Retention Module, select the Pending libraries tab and press the Settings button next to the library you want to configure.
-The AODocs library administration interface opens.
+The AODocs library administration opens.

 2. Select Categories.